604goodguy

 Heat Pump Grants and Rebates: Government incentives available in Greater Vancouver

-A $3000 CleanBC rebate is available on dual fuel heat pump systems.
-A “dual fuel” system combines an electric heat pump with a gas furnace.
-The gas furnace will provide back up heating on the coldest days (usually well below freezing) when it is hardest for the heat pump to keep up.
+A dual fuel system combines an electric heat pump with a gas furnace.
+The gas furnace will provide back-up heating on the coldest days (usually well below freezing) when it is hardest for the heat pump to keep up.

 Heat pumps that are used for this rebate are generally very efficient units that can meet a home’s entire heating needs even at temperatures well below freezing.